-Sauerkraut fermentation is the process of microorganisms on the cabbage digesting its natural sugars and converting them into carbon dioxide and organic acids.
+Sauerkraut is particularly nutritious because it undergoes fermentation, a process during which microorganisms on the cabbage digest its natural sugars and convert them into carbon dioxide and organic acids.

-Fermentation starts when yeast and bacteria that are naturally present on the cabbage, your hands and in the air come into contact with the sugars in the cabbage.
+Fermentation starts when naturally present yeast and bacteria come into contact with the sugars in the cabbage.

 However, unlike cabbage, sauerkraut can be high in sodium.
 Keep this in mind if you’re watching your salt intake.

 Sauerkraut is rich in fiber, vitamins, and minerals.
 Its probiotics also help your body absorb these nutrients more easily, which is what makes sauerkraut more nutritious than raw cabbage or coleslaw.

 Like some other fermented foods, sauerkraut promotes healthy gut flora.
 The probiotic bacteria in unpasteurized sauerkraut can act as a first line of defense against toxins and harmful bacteria.

 Different probiotic strains may provide varying advantages.
 Older research identified that one serving of sauerkraut may contain up to